Innovation and collaborative, synchronized program management for new programs

 “The main advantages of using switched reluctance motors for propulsion in hybrid and electrical vehicles is the simple construction and absence of expensive permanent magnets,” says Diederik Brems, who is a mechanical engineer at Punch Powertrain.
 “But since control for maximum efficiency leads to high torque ripple, these motors usually produce a relatively high noise level in a tone that is often perceived as annoying.
 Controlling that NVH behavior is a prerequisite to achieve a competitive solution, especially in the passenger car market in which the expectations for NVH performance are very high.”

-Engineers at Punch Powertrain are constantly looking at different configurations and control strategies, and recognize the value of Siemens PLM Software products in this process.
+Engineers at Punch Powertrain are constantly looking at different configurations and control strategies, and recognize the value of Siemens Digital Industries Software products in this process.

 “We had been using Simcenter Testxpress software quite often for basic measurements and we did smaller projects with Simcenter Engineering,” says Brems.
 “But this time we really wanted to go the extra mile.
 We usually implement our ideas on physical prototypes – quite an expensive process.
 Development, production and testing of a prototype can easily take up to 15 weeks.
 We had enough work to keep us busy for two to three years.
 That led us to ask Simcenter Engineering for a proven digital approach.”